On the Cover Photo

 November 11, 2024

 Societal roles, power and the relationship between appearances and reality are the themes for many of the photographer's long-term projects.
-The current cover motif from the Feine Leute (High Society) series also relates to them these themes.
+The current cover motif from the Feine Leute (High Society) series also relates to these themes.

 The picture of the couple dancing was taken in 1985 at the ‘Ball des Sports’ in Frankfurt on the Main.
 The tanned back of a lady, with finely-tied ribbon appliqués, and the casual hand of her dancing partner, beneath, are perfectly framed.
 The missing heads make the couple unidentifiable, so that they become representatives of the code of behaviour of so-called better society.